kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

     FirstName,
     LastName,
     CASE
-        WHEN WorkHours > 0 THEN Salary / WorkHours
+        WHEN WorkHours > 0 THEN BaseSalary / WorkHours
         ELSE NULL
     END AS HourlyRate
 FROM Employees;